Calculating Mutual Information between a Reward Maximizer and its Environment: Introduction

 An early theorem that moves toward addressing our question outside of the context of AI appeared in \cite{touchette2004information}.
 In this paper, the authors derive a bound on the entropy reduction achievable by a controller in terms of its mutual information with the environment.
 While this result is illuminating, the model it considers is simplified since it only considers goals characterised by entropy reduction over a single timestep.
 In our work, we consider reward maximisation over multiple timesteps for a much more general framework for quantifying goal-achieving behaviour. \\

 Recently, the Causal Incentives Working Group published two papers investigating versions of this problem \cite{richens2024robust, richens2025general}.
 The paper \cite{richens2025general} shows that, if a policy is general enough to achieve a wide range of goals, then one can extract from the policy's actions an epsilon-approximate description of the world with which it is interacting.
 That is to say, if you have access to the policy (and the knowledge that it is well-performing) then you can extract a world model.
 In this sense, the policy contains an implicit world model.
-This result was extended to consider stochastic policies and partially observable environments in \cite{santiago}.
+Various extensions to this result, including stochastic policies and partially observable environments are investigated in \cite{santiago} and \cite{nayebi2026capable}.
 A similar result was shown in the setting of causal Bayesian networks in \cite{richens2024robust}.\\

 There are some important assumptions made in \cite{richens2025general} which we wish to develop and relax.
 First, the policy is assumed to be general and `goal-conditioned' meaning that it can be fed multiple goals and achieve good performance on all of them.
 In particular, the agent must be general enough to succeed at a particular class of goals which the authors show is equivalent to modelling the individual transition probabilities of the environment.
 While this is valid as an assumption, the class of goals feels unnatural and must be expressed using Linear Temporal Logic.
 Here, we consider the more natural class of goals represented by reward maximization, which is standard in reinforcement learning.
 Furthermore, we only require that a policy is optimal for maximizing a single reward function, rather than requiring our policy to achieve general good performance on a wide range of goals.
 Since such policies do not contain the full information about the environment, we are able to discuss and quantify the amount of information about the world contained in the policy.
 Thus, our result finds natural application to finite agents with partial world models. \\